Richard Llewellyn(1906–1983)

 Richard Llewellyn (born Richard Dafydd Vivian Llewellyn Lloyd)

-The author of *How Green Was My Valley* (1939), the south Wales coal-valley novel that became the foundational popular fiction of Welsh national identity in the twentieth century, sold seven million copies, and won the John Ford 1941 Best Picture Oscar in adaptation, though the author's claim to have been born in Wales and to have worked the pits himself was the small private exaggeration his estate had to admit to after his death.
+The author of How Green Was My Valley, the south Wales coal-valley novel that became the foundational popular fiction of Welsh national identity, sold seven million copies, and won the 1942 Best Picture Oscar in John Ford's adaptation.

-He came back to England at sixteen and took a kitchen-and-restaurant apprenticeship at the Claridge's Hotel in Mayfair from 1923 to 1926.
-He enlisted in the British Army in 1926 at twenty, served in the 9th Lancers in India and Hong Kong through to 1931 on the post-war garrison-rotation pattern, and on his return to England in 1931 was demobilised at twenty-five with the small army pension and the cumulative tea-and-restaurant trade and small Italian-Catholic-school education that ran across his early adult years.
-He took a reporter's job at the *Cinema News* trade weekly from 1932 to 1937, wrote three small produced stage plays of no senior commercial success across 1933 to 1938, and at thirty-two in 1938 took a typewriter to a rented cottage on the south coast at Eastbourne and wrote the manuscript of the novel that became his career.
+He took a kitchen-and-restaurant apprenticeship at Claridge's in Mayfair, enlisted in the British Army in 1926 and served five years with the 9th Lancers in India and Hong Kong, and on his return worked as a reporter on the Cinema News trade weekly and wrote three small produced stage plays.
+At thirty-two, in 1938, he took a typewriter to a rented cottage on the south coast and wrote the novel that became his career.

-*How Green Was My Valley* was published by Michael Joseph in London on 2 October 1939, two weeks after the British declaration of war on Germany.
-The novel, a six-hundred-page first-person retrospective narration by the surviving son Huw Morgan of a south Wales coal-valley family across the closing years of the nineteenth century, set out the foundational popular-fiction template of twentieth-century Welsh national identity: the small chapel-and-rugby-and-coal community life of the coal-valleys before the senior post-1900 industrial collapse; the Welsh-language family and parish-life detail; the collapse of the community across the strike-and-flood-and-emigration sequence of the 1900s and 1910s.
-The book sold five thousand copies in the first six weeks of British wartime publication, fifty thousand in the first year, two million across the wartime period (the book was on the standard senior wartime book-club list of the period in both the United Kingdom and the United States), and has sold seven million copies in continuous publication across the eighty-six years since.
+How Green Was My Valley was published in London on 2 October 1939, two weeks after the British declaration of war.
+The six-hundred-page first-person retrospective by the surviving son Huw Morgan of a south Wales coal-valley family set out the foundational popular-fiction template of twentieth-century Welsh national identity: the chapel-and-rugby-and-coal community before the industrial collapse, the Welsh-language family and parish life, and the scattering of the community through strike, flood and emigration.
+It sold fifty thousand copies in its first year, two million across the war, and has sold seven million in continuous publication across the eighty-six years since.

-The John Ford film adaptation, produced by Darryl F. Zanuck at Twentieth Century Fox, was released on 28 October 1941.
-The film won the Academy Award for Best Picture at the 1942 ceremony, beating *Citizen Kane*, *The Maltese Falcon* and *Sergeant York* in one of the most-discussed Best Picture decisions in the history of the awards.
-Ford took the Best Director Oscar, Donald Crisp took Best Supporting Actor for the role of the father Gwilym Morgan, and the film took five Oscars in total.
-The senior film-historical post-war revisionist criticism (substantially Pauline Kael's 1971 *Citizen Kane* essay) has tended to attribute the *How Green Was My Valley* Best Picture decision to Hollywood industry politics around the anti-Hearst opposition to *Citizen Kane*'s commercial release rather than to the comparative quality of the two films; the *How Green Was My Valley* film has remained, on the popular-cinema reception, the film image of pre-war south Wales for the eight decades since.
+The John Ford film adaptation, produced by Darryl Zanuck at Twentieth Century Fox, was released on 28 October 1941.
+It won the Academy Award for Best Picture at the 1942 ceremony in one of the most-discussed Best Picture decisions in the history of the awards; Ford took Best Director, Donald Crisp took Best Supporting Actor, and the film took five Oscars in total.
+It has remained, on the popular-cinema reception, the film image of pre-war south Wales for the eight decades since.

 Achievements